-Cornerstone Global exists to mobilize and send out healthy members to plant and strengthen churches in global university cities.
+Cornerstone Global exists to mobilize and send out healthy members & resources to plant and strengthen churches in strategic partnerships around the world.

 Bringing the Gospel to all nations doesn’t just happen overseas.
 It starts here in central Iowa, in our church, in our relationships, and in our hearts.
 God desires that, as we are blessed, we are a blessing to the world in The unique WAYs HE HAS GIFTED US.

 In Luke 10:2 Jesus tells us that one of the greatest ways that we can participate in the expansion of the Gospel to the ends of the earth is to pray.
 Get signed up to pray for Cornerstone overseas workers and to pray for the unreached people groups of the world.

 In Central Iowa, those from the ends of the earth have come to us.
 With over 4,000 international students at Iowa State, we have an incredible opportunity to bring the Gospel to students from over 100 countries, most from countries that have little to no Gospel access.
 There is an opportunity for everyone to love the sojourner in our city.

 Being an overseas worker is difficult, living away from friends and family, having your foundational ideas of culture, worldview, language, sights, smells, and tastes taken away from you.
 But most importantly, your relationships and family are not as accessible.
 As a church, we desire to take care of those who have been sent from Cornerstone to the ends of the earth.
 How will you participate?

 We have an incredible opportunity in our day and age to be exposed to the needs of the world and to have our personal and family's worldview shaped by being exposed to people of other cultures.
 Cornerstone offers numerous cultural exposure trips for our members to be a blessing to our overseas partners and to learn from the faith of our dear brothers and sisters overseas.